 Robert Generette III is a real exception on the iPad Pro.
-The high school teacher from Maryland teaches photography and art, but he draws and paints since the age of three.
-Through his countless digital drawings in the area of urban culture and sport, the NBA finally became aware of him and engaged him to several projects.
+The high school teacher from Maryland teaches photography and art, but he draws and painted since age three.
+Through his countless digital drawings in the area of urban culture and sport, the NBA finally became aware of him and engaged him in several projects.

-Therefore Generette aka Rob Zilla illustrated the teams of the Oakland Warriors and Washington Wizards on the iPad Pro.
-Generette didn’t limit himself to simple portraits, but showed each player in action and movement.
+Therefore Generette, aka Rob Zilla, illustrated the Oakland Warriors and Washington Wizards teams on the iPad Pro.
+Generette didn’t limit himself to simple portraits but showed each player in action and movement.

 Generette started with Adobe Illustration on the MacBook and changed from 2011 to the iPad and the drawing apps SketchBook and Adobe Illustration Draw.
-His sport illustrations are not only about Basketball, but also about Baseball and Soccer teams and players.
+His sports illustrations are not only about basketball but also about baseball and soccer teams and players.